slotThe/slotThe.github.io/posts/bqn-json.md

 ---

 At least, for some vague definition of JSON.<!--more-->
-I will restrict myself to the following underspecified subset, so that this will not be a 20'000-word post:
+I will restrict myself to the following underspecified subset,[^18] so that this will not be a 20'000-word post:

 + Only (positive) integers.